 Let's talk about the last option.
 When searching for photos to add to your blog posts, usually you would go to free stock photos websites like Pixabay and Unsplash.

-To add the image above directly from Pixabay, I only had to select the last option in the phone screenshot above. (choose from free photo library)
+To add the image above directly from Pixabay, I only had to select the last option in the phone screenshot above. (choose from the free photo library)

-See the 20 second process below:
+See the 20-second process below:

 Looks good, huh?